 This paper bowl pumpkin craft is easy for preschoolers and kids of all ages to create and the 3D effect of the pumpkin face popping of the page makes it fun to display at home or school for a Halloween decoration.

 I’m always on the hunt for fun ways to use simple materials we already have on hand at home in a resourceful way for crafting.
 Here’s a fun and simple way for kids to turn a paper bowl into an easy pumpkin craft this Halloween.

 What I love most about this fun pumpkin craft is how the paper bowl raises off the colored cardstock background giving it a three-dimensional rounded effect.
 It helps make the jack-o-lantern face come to life.

 How to Make an Easy Paper Bowl Pumpkin Craft for Kids

-We created a free pumpkin face template for kids to use to mix and match and create the jack-o-lantern face of their choosing.
+We created a pumpkin face template for kids to use to mix and match and create the jack-o-lantern face of their choosing.
 Or children might enjoy cutting out and creating their own face for their pumpkin crafts.